 Alisha Mosley was named the fifth head coach in Washington College women's basketball history in May 2013.
+Under her guidance, the Shorewomen have been one of the College's highest academic-achieving teams.

-Mosley, who most recently served as recruiting coordinator at Loyola University Maryland since 2005, had been an assistant coach at the NCAA Division I level since 2001.
+Mosley, who had most recently served as recruiting coordinator at Loyola University Maryland since 2005, had been an assistant coach at the NCAA Division I level since 2001.

 As assistant coach and recruiting coordinator at Loyola, Mosley managed the Greyhounds' recruiting efforts and budget, advised and monitored her team's academic progress, organized and managed various camps, coordinated community service activities, created in-depth scouting reports, and assisted with on-the-floor coaching.
 Mosley also got her start in collegiate coaching at Loyola as she first served as an assistant coach for the Greyhounds from 2001-2004.
 In between her two tenures at Loyola, she served one season as an assistant coach at Georgetown University.